OwenCochell/cursepy/docs/source/basic/index.rst

-In this series, we will be covering concepts such as CurseClient objects, Curse Instances, and other capy concepts that are important to understand.
+In this series, we will be covering concepts such as CurseClient objects, Curse Instances, and other cursepy concepts that are important to understand.

-We will be going into simple concepts that allow you to simply use capy for interacting with CurseForge.
+We will be going into simple concepts that allow you to simply use cursepy for interacting with CurseForge.
 In other words, we will be keeping the topics covered here at a surface level only.

-If you want to gain a deeper understanding of capy, and learn how to customize it's internals for your custom use cases, then you should check out the :ref:`Advanced Tutorial<advanced-tutorial>`.
+If you want to gain a deeper understanding of cursepy, and learn how to customize it's internals for your custom use cases, then you should check out the :ref:`Advanced Tutorial<advanced-tutorial>`.